-Assignment policies:
+Course & Assignment policies:

-- The readings for the course will be posted online before they are assigned.
-Each week, the readings will take a variety of forms including academic (canon) articles, government reports, narrative accounts from political actors, propaganda and intermovement publications, videos and so on.
+- This course will be dealing with contemporary and controversial topics, and as such, it is essential for students to help foster an academic atmosphere encouraging respectful dialogue.
+Students are encouraged to challenge one another (and me), but only if such challenges are offered in a manner that is considerate of a diversity of opinions.
+In an attempt to make the electronic classroom a "safe space" for dialogue, disrespectful, derogatory, purposefully or otherwise disruptive comments will not be tolerated. - Course deadlines are firm.
+Assignments turned in after a module is closed will not be counted.
+If you have extenuating circumstances that will prevent you from completing an assignment on time, it is your responsibility to contact me BEFORE the due date with documentation and we may be able to arrange an extension.
+After the close of a module, all assignments that have not been delivered will receive a zero. - Each week, the readings will take a variety of forms including academic (canon) articles, government reports, narrative accounts from political actors, propaganda and inter-movement publications, videos and so on.
 Students are expected to complete all of the assigned readings/videos assigned each week.
 Readings are included to provide complementary perspectives, necessary background, or further detail to difficult subjects.
 Evidence that the reading has been completed will come from online discussions, journal entries and written assignments. - All assignments are to be submitted via Blackboard.
-Journals are to be written in a word processor and then uploaded to Blackboard as attachments, NOT written within the Blackboard system.
+Journals are to be written in a word processor and then uploaded to Blackboard as attachments, NOT written within the Blackboard system or written elsewhere and pasted in.
 In the rare event that submitting via Blackboard is not possible, assignments can be emailed to Michael.Loadenthal@gmail.com as an attachment.
-When submitting assignments (through Blackboard or email), the file must be named in the following format, "Your Name Assignment," for example, "Michael Loadenthal Journal 7."
+When submitting assignments the file must be named in the following format, "Your Name Assignment," for example, "Michael Loadenthal Journal 7."
 Files received with names such as "Terrorism class thing," "Turn this in today," "My Paper," "Terrorism Journal", etc. will be deleted. - When writing assignments, a word count excludes the bibliography/sources, endnotes, footnotes, cover page, etc. and includes only the body of the paper (i.e. beginning of introduction to the end of the conclusion).
 Word count ranges represent minimums and maximums, thus if a paper's word count range is 1,200-1,500 and a submission is 1,1000 or 1,600 words, the assignment will need to be reworked prior to being graded. - All papers must follow a recognized and consistent citation style (e.g. APA, ASA, MLA, Chicago, Turabian) and be correct as per the specific style guide.